7 Secrets to Healing from Emotional Neglect

 Emotional neglect happens when a parent or caregiver fails to respond enough to a child’s emotional needs.
 This doesn’t mean your parents didn’t love you.
 Many emotionally neglectful parents care deeply about their children, but they may not know how to tune into emotions—their own or their child’s.

 Growing up without emotional support can leave you feeling unseen or unheard.
 As an adult, this might show up as low self-esteem, difficulty expressing feelings, or an inner sense that something isn’t quite right.
+These experiences are common in survivors of childhood emotional neglect and can even lead to emotional dysregulation or anxiety.

 Healing from emotional neglect starts by understanding what happened and how it affected you.
 The good news is, healing is possible.